5 Day Hikes from Calgary to See the Larches

 The turquoise coloured Skoki Lakes are off in the distance – as well as loads of larch trees

-Alternatives to this hike in the Lake Louise area include the hike to Lake Agnes Teahouse and Fairview Mountain.
+Alternatives to this hike in the Lake Louise area include the Saddleback Mountain hike on the way up to Fairview Mountain and the hike to the Lake Agnes Teahouse or the Big Beehive.

 Read: The Larch Valley Hike – Sentinel Pass Hike in Fall